ethereum-optimism/optimism-tutorial/getting-started/README.md

 1. Run this command to get our wallet's address.
    This is the same address we used earlier for Hardhat and Truffle.
-   If it is out of ETH you can "feed it" using [Paradigm's faucet](https://faucet.paradigm.xyz/), the address is `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266`.
+   In that case, either edit the configuration file to use your own mnemonic or "feed it" using [Paradigm's faucet](https://faucet.paradigm.xyz/)

    ```sh
    export ETH_FROM=`seth --keystore=$PWD/keystore ls | awk '{print $1}'`